top of page

 I believe you are the expert of your own body and story.

-You deserve care that sees your whole self: body, mind, spirit, and story.
+Because you are deserving of care that sees your whole self: body, mind, spirit, and story.

 Dichela Ueki

-Doula Trained through Global Perinatal Services in August 2023
+Doula Trained through Global Perinatal Services in 2023

 Certified through the WA State Department of Health in 2025.